 The shelter north west of the bandstand was destroyed by fire and removed in the 1950s.
-The shelter beside the lake was also destroyed by fire in the 1970s and removed.
+The shelter beside the lake was also destroyed by fire in 1978 and removed.

 In 1996-97, to mark Victoria Park's centenary, a lottery-funded redevelopment took place, including new bandstand, gateways, paths and tree and shrub planting, as well as a statue of Billy the Seal beside the paddling pool.

 In 2015 the bowling green was closed and replaced with a beach volleyball court.
 The present day park features a combination of paths, flower beds and lawns surrounded by trees and shrubs.
 There are also tennis and basketball courts, a 5-a-side football field and a play area for children.
 The paddling pool, created in the 1960s from the northerly part of the ornamental lake, was Victoria Park's most popular feature in the summer months.
 It was closed at the end of the 2015 season for the installation of a splash pad in its place.
 This opened on 24th June 2016.